-the VaR level and fails to be sub-additive.
-Expected shortfall considers the loss beyond the VaR level and is shown to be sub-additive.
+Expected shortfall measures how much one can lose on average in states beyond the VaR level.
+When the loss distribution is not normal, VaR disregards the loss beyond the VaR level and fails to be sub-additive.
+Expected shortfall considers the loss beyond the VaR level and is shown to be subadditive.